 Adult Protective Services 24-hour Hotline: call for help, if you or someone you know suspect abuse of a senior or dependent adult 800-414-2002.

-The week of April 13th the following community outreach flyer was mailed to all residents.
+The week of April 13th the following community outreach flyer (PDF) was mailed to all residents.

 Great Plates rolled out by the State launched in Santa Clara County on Friday May 15th.
-Anyone who meets the criteria will be served: apply here.
+Anyone who meets the criteria will be served: apply online.

 Support a local restaurant.
 Many restaurants are still open for take out or delivery orders.
 Support your favorites by curbside pickup or ordering through DoorDash, Grubhub, Uber Eats and have it brought to you.